 Principal investigators are responsible for ensuring that all effort commitments for their sponsored programs are:

 - regularly reviewed to reflect actual work performed

 - and ultimately, certified.

 Why it’s important

-Federal cost principles for educational institutions (OMB Circular A-21*) require that UNH have a system for documenting the distribution of charges for personal services on sponsored awards.
+Federal cost principles for educational institutions (OMB Circular A-21* and Uniform Guidance) require that UNH have a system for documenting the distribution of charges for personal services on sponsored awards.

 How to comply